 We are drawing on open innovation with universities, research institutions, and enterprises to accelerate efforts to help resolve social issues and streamline the development of advanced technologies.

 We are applying our inkjet, machine vision, image processing, and other technologies in diverse initiatives.
 They include the Japanese government supported Funding Program for World-Leading Innovative R&D on Science and Technology and joint R&D with universities and independent administrative corporations.
 We are reinforcing relationships with start-up enterprises to accelerate the creation of new businesses.

 Open innovation case study

 The Ricoh Group consistently earmarks 5% to 6% of consolidated sales for R&D to ensure a steady stream of innovation.
-In fiscal 2016, R&D expenses reached ¥118.5 billion, or about 5.3% of sales.
-Of this amount, 13.5%, or ¥16.0 billion, went into basic research.
+In the year ended March 31, 2018, R&D expenses reached ¥111.0 billion, or about 5.4% of sales.
+Of this amount, 9.9%, or ¥10.9 billion, went into basic research.

-We accordingly continue to acquire patents actively in Japan and abroad.
-Thereby the number of registered patents overseas has significantly increased since fiscal 2015.
+We have undertaken strategies to expand our domains, reinforcing core businesses, globalizing by cultivating operations in emerging nations, and launching new businesses.
+We have accordingly continued to secure highly effective patents in Japan and overseas.
+As of March 31, 2018, the number of registered patents overseas exceeded the number in Japan in the year ended March 31, 2015.
 We are conducting a review of maintained patent rights by assessing future market and business conditions and determining whether to abandon any unnecessary patent rights.

 Changes in R&D investment